spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/automated-rollbacks/index.md

 ---
 title: "Configure Automated Rollbacks in the Kubernetes Provider"
-linkTitle: "Configure Automated Rollbacks in the Kubernetes Provider"
+linkTitle: "Automated Rollbacks"
-weight:
+description: >
-description:
+  Create automated rollbacks
 ---

 There are clear benefits to having your stored manifests (in Git, GCS, etc...) match as closely as possible to what's running in your cluster: you have auditability, versioned changes, and a high confidence in what code you have running.
-However, in some cases, pushing changes from someplace like GitHub through your build system all the way production can simply take too long, and an escape hatch is needed when something has gone seriously wrong.
+However, in some cases, pushing changes from someplace like GitHub through your build system all the way to production can simply take too long, and an escape hatch is needed when something has gone seriously wrong.
 Automated rollback is that escape hatch.